 Some babies sprout their first tooth as early as four months.
 Others make it all the way to their first birthday without a single pearly white.
 But once teething starts, it takes an average of about 18 months for all those little teeth to pop through.
 And some teeth will flare up more than others – watch out for those molars!

-Then before you know it, the tooth fairy will come calling to collect those painstakingly grown baby teeth.
+The teething phase can be difficult but before you know it, the tooth fairy will come calling to collect those painstakingly grown baby teeth.
 Check out how this genius Dad hilariously used the tooth fairy to encourage his son to up his tooth brushing game!